AndreasPizsa/kickstart/docs/about.md

 An ultra lightweight way of setting up a standard application runtime environment by pulling in and initializing core dependencies in a well-defined manner without having to repeat yourself.

+## Motivation

+After writing a few applications you'll usually identify a few best practice patterns for other apps.
+Just like a package manager manages dependencies, kickstarting does the same for services.

+Applications are made of multiple components

 This basic module starts out with configuration (`nconf`) and logging (`bunyan`).

 * nconf